History of fu poetry: Liu Song

-The Liu family gained control of the Eastern Jin in 420, changing the name of the dynasty to Song.
+The Liu family gained control of the Eastern Jin in 420, changing the dynasty's name to Song.
 A number of famous fu were composed during the Liu Song period.
-"Fu on the Weed-covered City" (蕪城賦 (Wú chéng fù)) by Bao Zhao (鮑照; 414–466), is a moving fu on the city Guangling (modern Yangzhou), which once had been a flourishing metropolis, but in Bao's time lay abandoned after being ruined in a battle.
+"Fu on the Weed-covered City" (蕪城賦 (Wú chéng fù)) by Bao Zhao (鮑照; 414–466) is about the city Guangling (modern Yangzhou), which once had been a flourishing metropolis, but in Bao's time lay abandoned after being ruined in a battle.
 Fu were still part of the poems composed at the imperial court, though five-syllable poems were increasingly becoming the main form of verse.
-In 441, Yan Yanzhi (顏延之; 385–433) composed a famous fu on a prized piebald horse of the Liu Song emperors, entitled "Fu on the Russet-and-white Horse" (赭白馬賦 (Zhěbái mǎ fù)), which is known for its extensive use of equine terminology and folklore.
+In 441, Yan Yanzhi (顏延之; 385–433) composed a famous fu on a prized piebald horse of the Liu Song emperors, titled "Fu on the Russet-and-white Horse" (赭白馬賦 (Zhěbái mǎ fù)), which is known for its extensive use of equine terminology and folklore.

 Xie Lingyun is the best-known poet of the Liu Song period and is generally considered one of the greatest of the entire Six Dynasties period, second only to Tao Yuanming.
-In contrast to his older contemporary Tao, Xie is known for the difficult language, dense allusions, and frequent parallelisms of his poetry.
-Xie's greatest fu is "Fu on Dwelling in the Mountains" (山居賦 (Shān jū fù)), a Han-style "grand fu" describing Xie's personal estate that borrows its style from the famous "Fu on the Imperial Park" by Sima Xiangru.
-Like classical Han fu, the poem uses a large number of obscure and rare characters, but "Fu on Dwelling in the Mountains" is unique in that Xie included his own annotations to the poem, without which the poem would be nearly incomprehensible.
+In contrast Tao, Xie is known for difficult language, dense allusions, and frequent parallelisms.
+Xie's greatest fu is "Fu on Dwelling in the Mountains" (山居賦 (Shān jū fù)), a Han-style "grand fu" describing Xie's personal estate that borrows its style from Sima Xiangru's "Fu on the Imperial Park".
+Like classical Han fu, the poem uses many obscure and rare characters, but "Fu on Dwelling in the Mountains" is unique in that Xie included his own annotations, without which the poem would be nearly incomprehensible.